 “We’re excited to receive this funding from USDA-NRCS and to have invested collaborators who see the value of this work,” says Luck.
 “We think the work has great potential to change typical management practices associated with organic grain production.”

-Other researchers involved in the project include soil scientist Matt Ruark and plant pathologist Erin Silva from UW–Madison; agronomist/horticulturalist Kathleen Delate from Iowa State University; and farm director Jeff Moyer and vegetable systems trials director Andrew Smith from the Rodale Institute.This entry was posted in Food Systems and tagged Biological Systems Engineering, Plant pathology, Soil science by caschneider3.
+Other researchers involved in the project include soil scientist Matt Ruark and plant pathologist Erin Silva from UW–Madison; agronomist/horticulturalist Kathleen Delate from Iowa State University; and farm director Jeff Moyer and vegetable systems trials director Andrew Smith from the Rodale Institute.This entry was posted in Economic and Community Development, Food Systems, Healthy Ecosystems and tagged Biological Systems Engineering, Plant pathology, Soil science, top, Wisconsin idea by caschneider3.
 Bookmark the permalink.